containerbuildsystem/atomic-reactor/docs/plugins.md

    * Status: enabled
    * The distribution-scope image labels for the parent and the current image are compared and invalid combinations cause the build to fail.

-After the pre-build plugins have finished, 'docker build' is started.
+### Buildstep plugins

+These are run after we have everything ready for build

+ * **docker_api**
+   * Status: enabled
+   * Builds image inside current environment, using docker api

 ### Pre-publish and post-build plugins

-These are run after 'docker build' has finished.
+These are run after buildstep plugin has successfully finished.

  * **squash**
    * Status: enabled